A roundup of kosher restaurants and take out in Sarona.

 KOSHER SHOPS & SNACKS

-As well as the restaurants mentioned above, there are also several places in Sarona Market for take away snacks and desserts.
+As well as the restaurants mentioned above, there are also several places in Sarona Market for takeaway snacks and desserts.

-Home-made healthy ice-lollies in a variety of flavors including vegan and sugar-free options.
+- Home-made healthy ice-lollies in a variety of flavors including vegan and sugar-free options.
 Unusual flavors of Paletas include Pistachio Malabi, Vietnamese Coffee, Mango Chili, Mexican Chocolate and Super Spirulina.

+- A branch of the popular Halva Kingdom in the Machaneh Yehudah shuk, the Sarona Market store also includes a sesame mill at the back so you can see the fresh tahina being made.
 The store has a selection of around 100 flavors of halva and they will normally let you try before you buy.
 My personal favorites are the coffee and Belgian chocolate flavors and they recently started selling pre-sealed jars of halva so it can be easily transported.
 They also sell various savory and sweet flavored-tahina – the chocolate tahina is delicious and makes a healthy alternative to chocolate spread.

-Le Boucher is a well laid out, immaculately clean butcher with an impressive selection of meats, including veal schnitzel, asado and osso buco, as well as pre-made burgers and kebabs.
+- Le Boucher is a well laid out, immaculately clean butcher with an impressive selection of meats, including veal schnitzel, asado and osso buco, as well as pre-made burgers and kebabs.

 KOSHER – NO CERTIFICATE

-There are a number of places in Sarona Market which claim to use only kosher dairy or parev ingredients but as the stores are open on Shabbat, they do not have a kosher certificate.
+There are a number of places in Sarona Market that claim to use only kosher dairy or parev ingredients but as the stores are open on Shabbat, they do not have a kosher certificate.
 While this is not an option for everybody, I am including this information for those who are happy with this distinction.

 Here are other posts about Sarona:

-Don’t forget to follow this blog to receive automatic updates.
+Don’t forget to subscribe to my newsletter to receive updates.